austinHufstetler/umber-shell/README.md

 ### Math

-math subtract a b       - evaluates a - b and prints result
+* math subtract a b       - evaluates a - b and prints result

-math add a b             - evaluates a + b and prints result
+* math add a b             - evaluates a + b and prints result

 ### File
-file new foo.fee public   - creates a new file named foo.fee in current folder and gives read, write, execute rights to every user
+* file new foo.fee public   - creates a new file named foo.fee in current folder and gives read, write, execute rights to every user

-file new foo.fee private  - creates a new file named foo.fee in current folder and gives read, write rights to current user only
+* file new foo.fee private  - creates a new file named foo.fee in current folder and gives read, write rights to current user only

-file rename current_name new_name - renames a file
+* file rename current_name new_name - renames a file

-file move file_name directory_name - moves a file from current directory to new directory (example. "file move test.txt test/")
+* file move file_name directory_name - moves a file from current directory to new directory (example. "file move test.txt test/")

-file delete file_name - deletes file called file_name that is in current directory
+* file delete file_name - deletes file called file_name that is in current directory

 ### Directory
-directory new foo public  - creates a new directory named foo in current folder and gives read, write, execute rights to every user
+* directory new foo public  - creates a new directory named foo in current folder and gives read, write, execute rights to every user

-directory new foo private - creates a new directory named foo in current folder and gives read, write rights to current user only
+* directory new foo private - creates a new directory named foo in current folder and gives read, write rights to current user only

-directory change path - changes directory to path name
+* directory change path - changes directory to path name

-directory delete empty directory_name - deletes empty(important) directory called directory_name
+* <strong>directory delete empty directory_name</strong> - deletes empty(important) directory called directory_name